 Table 1 provides the details of the capital program.
 The Sutton High sewer works are required as an infrastructure oversize to accommodate new development in northwest Sutton and Ainsley Hill.
 The \$2.21 million project cost remains unchanged from the Town's 2011 Development Charges Background Study.
 The works are fully related to development and, as such, no replacement shares have been deducted.
-The available DC reserve funds of \$387,142 have been applied to the DC eligible cost and the remaining \$1.82 million remains to be funded through future development charges.
+The available DC reserve funds of \$387,142 have been applied to the DC eligible cost.
+An amount totalling \$1.15 million has been identified to be eligible for recovery beyond 2036 under future development charges, and is based on the anticipated timing of benefitting development.
+The remaining \$670,200 is eligible for recovery in the 2016-2036 period.

-The entire development-related net capital cost of \$1.82 million is allocated to the residential sector, which reflects the type of development that will benefit from the works.
-When divided by the 2016-2036 population growth in new units anticipated in the service area (1,732), a development charge of \$1,049.72 per capita results.
+The entire development-related net capital cost of \$670,196 is allocated to the residential sector, which reflects the type of development that will benefit from the works.
+When divided by the 2016-2036 population growth in new units anticipated in the service area (1,732), a development charge of \$387.00 per capita results.